If you’ve had a heart attack, you might think life insurance is out of reach.

 - Cholesterol medication such as statins

-None of these prescriptions are going to cause you to be declined depending on the rest of your health.
+None of these prescriptions will cause you to be declined depending on the rest of your health.

 You want the insurance underwriter to get as clear a picture of your current health situation as possible.

-When you apply for life insurance after a heart attack, insurance companies will want to thoroughly research your current health.
-This is because they want to determine whether you’re likely to have another heart attack.
+When you apply for life insurance after a heart attack, insurance companies will want to research your current health thoroughly.
+This is because they want to determine whether you will likely have another heart attack.

 It’s a good idea to wait a couple of years after your heart attack before applying for coverage.
-This gives your condition time to stabilize plus gives you a chance to improve your lifestyle.
-Each company has their own rating categories, but here are some basic categories you’ll see:
+This gives your condition time to stabilize, plus it gives you a chance to improve your lifestyle.
+Each company has their rating categories, but here are some basic types you’ll see:

 - Preferred Plus: Impossible.
-A heart attack is just too serious a health problem for you to qualify for this rating.
+A heart attack is just too severe a health problem for you to qualify for this rating.

 - Preferred: Also likely impossible.
 Regardless of how much your health improves, insurance companies will still be too worried about your past heart attack.

-- Declines: You should expect a decline if you’re a year or two of a heart attack Also, applicants that have a poor lifestyle, other health issues or have a family history of heart disease could be declined because of the high chance of future heart attacks.
+- Declines: You should expect a reduction if you’re a year or two from a heart attack.
+Also, applicants with a poor lifestyle, other health issues, or a family history of heart disease could be declined because of the high chance of future heart attacks.

-While your life insurance application always matters, it becomes particularly important after a heart attack.
-To help hammer this home, here are some stories of clients we’ve worked with in the past.
+While your life insurance application always matters, it becomes essential after a heart attack.
+To help hammer this home, here are some stories of clients we’ve worked with.